 - Having a separate bank account for travel gives you more control of your expenses during the trip.
 It allows you to watch your spending more closely.
 For example, if you have a P50,000 budget for a trip, every time you withdraw cash, you’ll be reminded how much money you have left for this trip.
 It’s more psychological.
 It’s like playing mind games with myself, hahaha.
 But it works for me.

 I only bring my Travel Account’s ATM card when I travel.
-If your Savings Account has an ATM card too, leave it at home or keep it somewhere safe.
+If your Savings Account has an ATM card too, keep it somewhere safe.

 2. DO call your bank before the trip.